Employment in the federal public service

 Students are allowed to contribute if they meet the basic eligibility criteria to contribute to the public service pension plan.
 The eligibility to contribute rules applies to students the same way they do for other employees.

-Seasonal Appointment
+Seasonal

 A seasonal employee is an employee who in each year has one or more scheduled periods of lay-off of at least 3 consecutive months.
 The seasonal employee normally works the same season every year.
 For example, a person could be appointed for a 6 month period which extends from May 1 to October 30, be on lay-off status from November 1 to April 30 and start working a new season in May the following year and so on.

-Casual Employment
+Casual employment

 An employee who is hired as a casual worker and whose period of employment in the public service may not exceed 90 working days in one calendar year with any particular department or other organization.
-Employees who are offered a part-time casual position of 12 hours or more per week, for a period of more than six months, must contribute under the pension plan from the date of their appointment.
+Employees who are offered a casual position of 12 hours or more per week, for a period of more than six months, must contribute under the pension plan from the date of their appointment.

 Date modified: